-The following meal plans are \$1615.
+The following meal plans for 2011-2012 are \$1,695 per semester.
 Students living on campus are asked to choose from the following plans at registration.
 If you do not choose a plan, the Blazer Plus plan will be chosen for you.